jamestomasino/boilerplate/README.md

 ## PHP ##

 This boilerplate is designed to use open source technologies, including PHP for backend control.
-There is very standard backend as part of the core boilerplate, but there are a few nice utilities.
+There is very little standard backend as part of the core boilerplate, but there are a few nice utilities.

 ### Adaptive Images ###